Toby C Brady

 My music is ON the PBR’s new mobile game "Raging Bulls"

-Honorary Band Members include: Dave Brewer, Travis Hartman, Michael Alex, Trey Tidwell, Brian Olson, Kimo Muraki, Kent Halverson, Ben Mish, Lyle Ronglien, Perry Morgan, Todd Kahler, Paul Sheehan, Dan Charette, Rick McMinn, "Kubby" White, Benjamin Rud, Radmilla, Thane Mitchel, Jeff Carolus, Jesse Schneider, Laurey Carolus
+Honorary Band Members include: Dave Brewer, Travis Hartman, Michael Alex, Trey Tidwell, Brian Olson, Kimo Muraki, Kent Halverson, Ben Mish, Lyle Ronglien, Perry Morgan, Todd Kahler, Paul Sheehan, Dan Charette, Rick McMinn, "Kubby" White, Radmilla, Thane Mitchel, Jeff Carolus, Jesse Schneider, Laurey Carolus.
+Thank you all for sharing your talents.

-I grew up in the small town of Sundance Wyoming and began singing at the Saturday night barn dances in 6th grade.
-Inspired by the Outlaw Country artists and Indie rock bands, I taught myself to play bass and guitar by listening to a Bob Seger live album.
-I could always sing so it was only natural (at age 16) to front a classic rock band from Deadwood South Dakota.
-They were Vietnam Vets so we played all the local biker parties.
-And we even opened for Black Oak Arkansas, I certainly learned a LOT about life that summer.
+I grew up in the small town of Sundance Wyoming and really began singing at the Saturday night barn dances in 5th grade.
+I could always sing, so it was only natural (at age 16) to front a classic rock band.
+I certainly learned a LOT about life that summer.

 By the time I turned 19 I was full time into performing with cover bands in the Montana/Wyoming area and DJ’ing in clubs on my off nights.
 I learned the hard lesson of playing the “perfect” song….the one that clears the dance floor!
 Now, I was also enrolled in classes for filmmaking and TV/Radio production and for a couple of years I even had a radio show on a local Billings Montana FM rock station.
 But I wanted to write my own songs.
 So…..